-In chapel, kindergarten students are introduced to music, prayers, stories and teachings from a variety of faith traditions to explore empathy, kindness, caring for our world, and generosity.
+In chapel, kindergarten students are introduced to music, prayers, stories, and teachings from a variety of faith traditions to explore empathy, kindness, caring for our world, and generosity.

 By highlighting a Virtue of the Month, students are encouraged to recognize and practice a range of virtues that reflect core values of the school.
-Students are also encouraged to engage in the classroom exercise of Bucket Filling, which makes kind words and actions “visible” when students recognize peers who have “filled their bucket.”
+Students are also encouraged to engage in the classroom exercise of Bucket Filling, which makes kind words and actions visible when students recognize peers who have filled their bucket.

-School-wide service initiatives include the October Food Drive, the Clothing and Book drives, the McCarthey Campus Half Day of Service, the “Be Idle-Free” clean air campaign, and the “Go Green Days” walk/bike/carpool to school initiative.
+School-wide service initiatives include the October Food Drive, ongoing clothing and book drives, Hogle Zoo e-waste collection, the McCarthey Campus Service Celebration, the Be Idle-Free clean-air campaign, and the Go Green Days walk/bike/carpool to school initiative.

 Classroom teachers weave ethics education throughout their curricula, classroom management, and support for student problem-solving.

-Students also participate in community engagement activities that encourage them to live the mission of the school, such as the mid-October “Half Day/Whole Heart Day of Service.”
-Extracurricular clubs offer opportunities to develop leadership skills and initiative in areas of contributing to the larger community.
+Students also participate in community-engagement activities that encourage them to live the mission of the school, such as mid-October's Half Day/Whole Heart, the International Rescue Committee's Light One Candle project, the Thanksgiving and Christmas food giveaways, and book and school-supply drives for Sunnyvale Community Center.
+Extracurricular clubs offer opportunities to develop leadership skills and initiative in community service.
 Institutional practices and curricular units focus on the broader ethics of sustainability, inclusion, and equity.

 The Upper School gathers once a month for chapel, broadening understanding of the practices and philosophies of many world religions.
 A required world religions and ethics class also explores the history and traditions of faith.
 Cross-cultural competency is also acquired through learning to be an ally by interrupting discriminatory speech or acts whether or not one is a member of the targeted group.